 Marisabel and I, both Venezuelan performers migrated from Caracas 3 year ago.
 Here in New York we start to explore the embodied of migration in our artistic practices separately: I went to Chiapas-Mexico in 2015 to explore the migratory

-issues in Centro America, and she worked with communities at risk here in New York, but after the political issues that have occurred not only in our country but in the world, we decided to work together, share our practices and start working towards a common aim: perform migration, talk about it on stage, and invite people to participate.
+issues in Centro America, and she worked with communities at risk here in New York, but after the political issues that have occurred not only in our country but in the world, we decided to work together, share our practices and start working towards a common aim: perform migration, talk about it on stage.